elapencl/analysis-of-sounds/README.md

 # analysis-of-sounds
-Visualization of the statistical comparison between sounds.
+Visualization of the statistical comparison between natural sounds.